Immigration

 • Immediate relatives.
 A U.S. citizen’s spouse, children and parents are called immediate relatives.

 • Non-immediate relatives.
 Other relatives are called non-immediate relatives.
 There are a limited number of immigrant visas for non-immediate relatives.
+Due to the limited numbers of visas, these relatives may face years of waiting before they can apply for their green card.

 Humanitarian paths to a green card